theAIGuysCode/yolov4-custom-functions/README.md

 <a name="ocr"/>

 ## Running Tesseract OCR on any Detections
 I have also implemented a generic use of Tesseract OCR with YOLOv4.
 By enabling the flag `--ocr` with any detect.py image command you can search detections for text and extract what is found.
 Generic preprocessing is applied on the subimage that makes up the inside of the detection bounding box.
 However, so many lighting or color issues require advanced preprocessing so this function is by no means perfect.
-You will also need to install tesseract on your local machine prior to running this flag (see links and suggestions in an above section)
+You will also need to install tesseract on your local machine prior to running this flag (see links and suggestions in above section)

 Example command (note this image doesn't have text so will not output anything, just meant to show how command is structured):
 ```